-After decades of languishing on the fringes of development, the energy sector has finally gained the recognition it deserves.
-Embedded as SDG7 in the 2030 Agenda for Sustainable Development, access to modern energy services is now universally accepted as one of the most powerful catalysts for both human and economic advancement.
-Without energy, it is impossible to provide healthcare and education, end hunger, supply clean water or, indeed, eradicate poverty.
+Embedded as SDG7 in the 2030 Agenda for Sustainable Development, access to modern energy services is universally accepted as one of the most powerful catalysts for both human and economic advancement.
+Without energy, it is impossible to provide healthcare and education, end hunger, supply clean water, mitigate climate change or, ultimately, eradicate poverty.
 The enabling power of energy access is underlined by its direct links to all other 16 SDGs.

-This growing recognition notwithstanding, an estimated 1.1bn people still live without electricity, while some 2.9bn people are without clean cooking facilities.
-The latter circumstance results in around four million premature deaths every year from household air pollution caused by the burning of biomass.
+Regardless of this growing recognition, an estimated 1.2 billion people still live without electricity, while some 2.7 billion people are without clean cooking facilities.
+Among the latter group, around four million people die prematurely every year from household air pollution caused by the burning of biomass.
 More than 95% of these people live in either sub-Saharan African or developing Asia, the vast majority of them in rural areas.

-As of end 2015, energy operations accounted for almost US$4,096m, or 23%, of OFID’s cumulative commitments.
-These resources have been distributed among 86 countries for projects ranging from infrastructure and equipment provision to research and capacity building.
+As of end-2016, energy operations accounted for almost US$4,280m, or 22%, of OFID’s cumulative commitments.
+These resources have been distributed among 90 countries—including three new in 2016—for projects ranging from infrastructure and equipment provision to research and capacity building.

-Resources provided through OFID’s grant program totaled US$4.9m and will support a diverse range of small-scale renewable energy schemes, including solar, hydro and biogas, with a special emphasis on mini-grids in rural areas.
-A portion of the grant financing also supported knowledge development and exchange
+Resources provided through OFID’s grant program totaled US$2.3m and will support a diverse range of small-scale renewable energy schemes as well as knowledge development and exchange.